AishwaryaCG03/AishwaryaCG03/README.md

 Hi there, I'm Aishwarya CG 👋

+I'm a passionate and creative student aspiring to become a software engineer, who loves to solve problems and creat engaging experience.

 <!--
 **aish250/aish250** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.